gemrb/gemrb.github.io/Manpage.md

 # BUGS

-Many. **GemRB** is still in development and not complete.
+Many. **GemRB** is still in development stage and not complete.

-If you stumble over something which is supposed to work but doesn't, either file an issue at https://github.com/gemrb/gemrb or visit the official IRC channel *\#GemRB* on the FreeNode IRC network.
+If you stumble over something which is supposed to work but doesn't, file an issue at https://github.com/gemrb/gemrb or first visit the official IRC channel *\#GemRB* on the FreeNode IRC network.

 # AUTHOR